Interstellar Mapping and Acceleration Probe: Missions of Opportunity

-NASA included an EELV Secondary Payload Adapter (ESPA) (Evolved expendable launch vehicle) Grande ring below the IMAP spacecraft, which will gave the opportunity for multiple secondary payloads to ride along with the IMAP launch.
+NASA included an EELV Secondary Payload Adapter (ESPA) (Evolved expendable launch vehicle) Grande ring below the IMAP spacecraft, which gave the opportunity for multiple secondary payloads to ride along with the IMAP launch.
 Deployment of the secondary payloads would occur after IMAP deployment into a transfer orbit to the Earth-Sun L1 Lagrange point.
-Some of the slots could be used by other divisions in the Science Mission Directorate and some may be used by other government agencies.
 Two opportunities for slots were competed for the Heliophysics Science Division as part of the Third Stand Alone Missions of Opportunity Notice (SALMON-3) Program Element Appendix (PEA).
 NOAA's SWFO-L1 and NASA's Carruthers Geocorona Observatory were launched as rideshares together with IMAP on 24 September 2025.